 So I will leave the moral dilemma for you to solve.

 View this post on Instagram

-But they have done great being one of the first (if not the first) fast fashion brand to implement sustainable practices on a large scale.
+But I think it’s great that they’re one of the first (if not the first) fast fashion brands to implement sustainable practices on a large scale.
+It’s a start.

 So now that you know everything about this topic, it is up for you to decide: